The Best Medicare Supplement (Medigap) Plans in Texas

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

 What Are the Best Texas Medicare Supplement Plans?

-There are 10 Medigap plans offered in the state of Texas, though plan availability may vary by area.
+There are 10 types of standardized Medigap plans offered in the state of Texas, though plan availability may vary by area.
 Each of these plans is referred to by a letter and offers the same standardized benefits across all plans designated by the same letter.
 For instance, Medigap Plan A coverage is the same no matter which company offers this insurance.

 All Medicare Supplement plans in Texas offer at least some coverage for Part A coinsurance costs.
 These Medigap plans must also pay for an additional 365 days of hospitalization costs on top of the coverage already provided by Medicare.
 The specific coverage available under each plan is listed in the chart below.

-Medicare Supplement Insurance Plans 2024
+Medicare Supplement Insurance Plans 2025

 Medicare Supplement Benefits A B C1 D F1 G K L M N